Raiden-Makoto/Geoculus/README.md

 **Result:** Generated 90 exotic candidates, identified 14 in the Goldilocks Zone, including **novel Hafnium chalcogenides** that are almost completely unexplored in the literature.

-## Conclusion

-This project demonstrates an end-to-end workflow in Materials Informatics.
-By combining custom graph engineering with state-of-the-art deep learning, we:

-1. **Validated** the model by rediscovering known materials (BaZrS$_3$)
-2. **Discovered** novel materials (BaHfS$_3$, SrHfS$_3$, EuTiS$_3$) that do not exist in standard textbooks but are physically plausible according to the AI

-The model successfully moved from "zero" to "discovering novel Hafnium chalcogenides" using a Graph Neural Network, demonstrating that AI can guide exploration beyond the known chemical space.
-The **Hafnium-based materials** (BaHfS$_3$, SrHfS$_3$) are particularly promising as they are chemically similar to the proven BaZrS$_3$ but remain almost completely unexplored for solar applications.

 ## Future Work

 ### Computational Verification (DFT)